Salesforce

 High Definition Videoconferencing

-Each room can be used for high definition videoconferencing.
-We can connect to remote participants via a variety of web clients – Zoom, Google Hangouts/Meet, Skype, etc. Videoconferencing can be point-to-point (2-way) or multipoint, depending on service.
+Each room supports high-definition videoconferencing, allowing us to connect with remote participants through various web clients like Zoom, Google Hangouts/Meet, Skype, etc. Videoconferencing can be point-to-point (2-way) or multipoint, depending on the service used.
 With Zoom or Google, we may also record the conference.

 Audio-Video Recording and Archiving

-We can also record any events taking place in the rooms using the built-in cameras and microphones.
-Videos are recorded on locally and then ultimately – usually automatically – transferred to our Panopto DMM cloud storage server (which offers a YouTube-like video portal just for St. Edward's) and can be kept private to a class or shared publicly on the open web.
+We can record events in the rooms using the built-in cameras and microphones.
+The videos are recorded locally and then automatically transferred to our Panopto DMM cloud storage server, where they’re accessible through a YouTube-like portal just for St. Edward's.
+You can choose to keep the recordings private or share them publicly.

 Suggested Uses